 Family Fables

-I’ve already written about my great grandmother.
-Her story is named, “My Inspiration”).
-I guess it’s time for the tale of Grandpa Brophey, her husband.
 He wasn’t inspirational, but definitely interesting.
-My great grandfather was a fellow named Patrick Robert Brophey.
+My great grandfather was Patrick Robert Brophey.
 Pat Brophey was as Irish as the name sounds.
 He was a heavy drinking rascal, an alcoholic.
 Drinking messed up his life, but his stories still need to be passed on.

-I think the car was DeSoto.
+I thought the car was DeSoto.
 (I could be wrong about the make because DeSotos weren’t distributed until about 1929 and I thought the car was purchased and Grandpa drove it into town about 1923.)

-So the legend that he had the first car has been confirmed.
+But the legend that he had the first car has been confirmed.
 Jerry McCullen’s memory has proven that it was true.

 The eccentric fellow, Mr. Herbert Dow, went on to build the Dow Chemical Company – without my grandfather’s financial help.